-You can use an MPCLII format that was designed for another MPCLII printer on a 9800 series printer.
-However, the format may appear smaller (fields will be shorter), because most of the 9800 series printers use a 203 dpi printhead.
-The 9855 printer has an optional 300 dpi printhead.
+You can use an MPCLII format that was designed for another MPCLII printer on this printer.
+The 9906 printer uses a 203 dpi printhead and has an optional 300 dpi printhead.

 Using the Format Worksheet

 The Format Worksheet is divided into sections that list the field types.
 Each section has boxes to fill in with parameters that define your format.
 A format worksheet is included in Appendix D, "Format Design Tools."